-Jenni leads the planning and implementation of wetlands-related projects at the South Slough NERR.
+Jenni Schmitt leads the planning and implementation of wetlands-related projects at the South Slough NERR in Oregon.
 As part of her work, Jenni has been coordinating collaborative projects with a community-based group of concerned citizens called the Partnership for Coastal Watersheds.
-Members of this group collaborate to understand local watershed conditions and address their capacity and resiliency to serve ecological, economic, and social needs for present and future generations.
+Members of the group work collaboratively to develop locally-driven approaches to responsible development, and to help prepare for climate-related changes on Oregon's south coast.
+Learn more about project.

-Jill has worked for the Coos County Planning Department for 18 years and has been the director since 2012.
-Ms. Rolfe regularly coordinates research and updates to the County Comprehensive plan with local, state and federal agencies.
-Ms. Rolfe has been a member of the Partnership for Coastal Watersheds for six years and played a large advisory role for environmental and socio-economic aspects of multiple projects.
-Ms. Rolfe is also coordinating updates to several Estuary Management Plans.
+Jill Rolfe has worked for the Coos County Planning Department for 18 years and has been the director since 2012.
+She regularly coordinates research and updates to the County Comprehensive plan with local, state and federal agencies.
+She has been a member of the Partnership for Coastal Watersheds for six years and played a large advisory role for environmental and socio-economic aspects of multiple projects.
+Jill is also coordinating updates to several Estuary Management Plans.